Visions Veterans Memorial Arena: Notable events

-The arena has hosted notable names in entertainment, including AC/DC, Bob Dylan, B.B.
-King, Bon Jovi, The Eagles, Kenny Rogers, Aerosmith, Fleetwood Mac, Tom Petty and the Heartbreakers, Rush, Metallica, Van Halen, Elton John, Keith Sweat, Ringo Starr & His All-Starr Band, Cher, Dolly Parton, Ozzy Osbourne, Grateful Dead, Phish, Metallica, Green Day, Twisted Sister, Stone Temple Pilots, Darius Rucker, Goo Goo Dolls, Carrie Underwood, and Jeff Dunham.
+The arena has hosted notable names in entertainment, including AC/DC, Bob Dylan, Dropkick Murphys, Rod Stewart, B.B.
+King, Bon Jovi, The Eagles, Kenny Rogers, Aerosmith, Fleetwood Mac, Tom Petty and the Heartbreakers, Rush, Metallica, Van Halen, Def Leppard, Elton John, Keith Sweat, Ringo Starr & His All-Starr Band, Cher, Dolly Parton, Ozzy Osbourne, Grateful Dead, Phish, Metallica, Green Day, Twisted Sister, Stone Temple Pilots, Darius Rucker, Goo Goo Dolls, Carrie Underwood, and Jeff Dunham.
 Trade shows, the Binghamton Philharmonic, the Harlem Globetrotters, and the Circus all make yearly visits.

 Elvis Presley performed back-to-back sold out concerts at the arena, May 26 and 27, just prior to his death in the summer of 1977.

 The Grateful Dead performed at the Arena on November 6, 1977, May 9, 1979, and April 12, 1983.
 The 1977 concert was released in 2018 as Dave's Picks Volume 25.

+On November 29, 1984, Kiss performed at the Arena, as part of their Animalize World Tour.
+It was their last show with lead guitarist Mark St. John, in which he played the entire show.
+St. John had only played three shows (two in full) with the group, before being permanently replaced by Bruce Kulick.

 Phish's December 14, 1995, performance at the arena was released as Live Phish Volume 1 in 2001.